nathan-barry/nathan.rs/content/posts/unbounded-n-gram.md

 AABBCCBC
 ```

 We could model this with n-grams of various sizes.
-For $n=1$ (AKA a unigram), since there are no previous tokens ($n-1=0$), we just count how many times each character appears in the dataset:
+For a unigram ($n=1$), since there are no previous tokens, we just count how many times each character appears in the dataset:

 ```
 Counts:       Probabilities: